D-arabinono-1,4-lactone oxidase

-Thus, the two substrates of this enzyme are D-arabinono-1,4-lactone and O_{2}, whereas its two products are D-erythro-ascorbate and H_{2}O_{2}.
+The two substrates of this enzyme are D-arabinono-1,4-lactone and oxygen.
+Its products are D-erythro-ascorbic acid and hydrogen peroxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with oxygen as acceptor.
 The systematic name of this enzyme class is D-arabinono-1,4-lactone:oxygen oxidoreductase.
 It employs one cofactor, FAD.